-Feel free to divide your paper into separate sections.
+It is good practice to divide your paper into separate sections.
 This can be helpful to both the writer and the reader.

 For whatever topic you choose, present a thesis of your own, formed by consideration of the work of the philosophers you will discuss.
 You may defend one philosopher's position against the criticisms of another.
 You may present a thesis critical of more than one philosopher.